Suggestions for a DIY Craft Beer Pub Crawl

 Prices: above average

-This place definitely would not have hit my radar but, they have put a spin on it (quite literally, sorry the pun!) with an onsite vinyl record store upstairs.
+This place definitely would not have hit my radar at all but, they have put a spin on it (quite literally, sorry the pun!) with an on-site vinyl record store upstairs.
 Situated truly in the heart of Florence, this pub offers a diverse yet select menu and all Italian craft beer selection.

-Prices are within the norm for a place that finds itself with prime outdoor real estate - that is overlooking one of Florence’s most important monuments: The Duomo with the Bell Tower of Giotto and the Baptistry.
+Prices are within the norm for a place that finds itself with prime outdoor real estate.
+It overlooks one of Florence’s most important monuments: The Duomo with the Bell Tower of Giotto and the Baptistry.
 (I mean to say, the prices have a tendency to hit the high end of the spectrum, but the view and the quality can — and will — compensate.)

 The warm wood interiors, the friendly and helpful staff and the genuine flavors in the food and the beer make Move On a gem in the historical center.
 Add to the mix a little vintage shopping and a mesmerizing panoramic view of the cathedral and you have a perfectly valid reason to stop in for a drink and meal.

 Drinking with the Florentines

-For those who want to try a pub crawl you will find that a few are all within a 10 minute walk of each other, and you can finish up with a stroll along the Arno River, or add to the piazza in front Santa Croce.
+For those who want to try a pub crawl, you will find that a few are all within a 10-minute walk of each other, and you can finish up with a stroll along the Arno River, orto the piazza in front Santa Croce.
 My two suggested itineraries are: Diorama, il Bovaro, the Hidden Pub, Archea or if you start from the heart of Florence: Move On, BHC, Art.17.
 Please remember, if you need help getting back to your hotel or B&B - call a cab.

 A young British couple clued me in “We choose it for the beer, but we loved the bits of history, the food and the fact that it took us to the other side of the river - we wouldn't have done that on our own.